Rishabh672003/Neovim/README.md

-For null-ls to work for formating and stuff get the apps which i have configured it to work with ` sudo pacman -S stylua prettier astyle shfmt
+For null-ls to work for formating and stuff get the apps which i have configured it to work with ` sudo pacman -S --needed --noconfirm stylua prettier astyle shfmt `
-`

 ## Preview